Julius Helfand: New York State Athletic Commission

 In 1955, Helfand was appointed chairman of the New York State Athletic Commission by Governor W. Averell Harriman.
 He spent much of his first year in office investigating the Boxing Guild of New York, a boxing manager's guild.
-On December 12, 1955, Helfand outlawed the guild, accusing it of conspiring to blackballing fighters who were not in the good graces of its members, having monopolistic power over television contracts, associating with underworld figure Frankie Carbo, and requiring out-of-state managers to pay the guild in order to work in the state.
+On December 12, 1955, Helfand outlawed the guild, accusing it of conspiring to blackballing fighters who were not in the good graces of its members, having monopolistic power over television contracts, associating with underworld figure Frankie Carbo, and requiring out-of-state managers to pay the guild to work in the state.
 He and fellow commissioner Robert K. Christenberry gave the members until January 16, 1956, to quit the guild or have their license suspended or revoked.
 On January 5, 1956, the Guild's members voted unanimously to ignore Helfand's order and not disband.
 On January 7, the Guild was dealt a major blow when Al Weill, manager of world heavyweight champion Rocky Marciano, resigned.
 By Helfand's January 16 deadline, 59 of the 74 managers had resigned from the guild.
 Willie Gilzenberg and Tex Sullivan, who ran Boxing from St. Nicholas Arena, announced they would move their operations to the Baltimore Coliseum in response to Helfand's order.
 Maryland Governor Theodore McKeldin sided with Helfand and persuaded his state athletic commission to ban Gilzenberg and Sullivan.
 On February 26, 1956, the commission voted to revoke Gilzenberg and Sullivan's licenses.
 In 1956, the commission passed a rule requiring managers to submit itemized expense accounts to the board after every fight.
 Later that year the commission indefinitely banned former lightweight world champion Paddy DeMarco from fighting in New York for having a person with a criminal record as a manager.
 In 1959, Harriman's successor Nelson Rockefeller appointed Melvin Krulewitch to succeed Helfand as chairman.
 Helfand remained on the commission until his term expired in 1960.